Released: January 2026

 Consider alternatives when:

-• Need cached pricing — GPT-5.2 Pro offers 90% discount on repeated context
+• Need cached pricing — GPT-5.5 offers cached-input pricing on supported lanes

 • Exploratory work — Start with free tiers